 This course is not 100% self-paced-there will be deadlines assigned at the beginning of the term.
 You will feel more at ease with the materials if you stay in touch with what is going on.
-This course is 3 semester credit hours.
-Students should plan to work on about one (1) full chapter per week, to successfully complete the material.
+This course is 3 semester credit hours in a condensed, summer timeframe.
+Students should plan to work on about one (1) full chapter per day, to successfully complete the material.
 It is very easy to put off participation and deadlines during an online course, but don't wait until the last minute.